bitwizeshift/bitwizeshift.github.io/content/posts/2021-02-24/creating-a-fast-and-efficient-delegate-type.md

 above suggested cases.

 We can do better.
-Lets set out to produce a better alternative to the existing solutions that could satisfy this problem in a nice, coherent, and 0-overhead way.
+Lets set out to produce a better alternative to the existing solutions that could satisfy this problem in a nice and coherent way.

 ## Goal

-To create a fast, light-weight, 0-overhead alternative to `std::function` that operates on non-owning references.
+To create a fast, light-weight alternative to `std::function` that operates on non-owning references.
 For our purposes, we will name this type `Delegate`.

 The criteria we will focus on in this post will be to be able to bind functions to this type at **compile-time** in a way that works for `c++11` and above

+Over the next few posts, we will iterate on this design to make it even better by introducing **covariance** and **0-overhead**.

 ## Basic Structure